-The study concludes with this nugget: “cognitive behavioral therapy is found to be as effective as benzodiazepines and other medications, and its impact often lasts longer.”
+The study concludes by noting: “cognitive behavioral therapy is found to be as effective as benzodiazepines and other medications, and its impact often lasts longer.”

 If you want to cease using benzodiazepines, it is best to consult your doctor before you decide to stop taking your medication.
-When you stop taking a benzodiazepine on your own, you will experience painful and sometimes life-threatening withdrawal symptoms that will invariably lead you to relapse.
+When you stop taking a benzodiazepine on your own, you will experience painful and sometimes life-threatening withdrawal symptoms that will invariably lead you to relapse, if not death.

 Your best course of action is to enter into a professional addiction treatment program where you will be supervised by medical staff and a team of clinicians that will ensure a safe and comfortable recovery process.

-In professional treatment, you will first undergo medical detoxification, where you will be safely weaned off of your benzodiazepine to prevent potential complications that come during withdrawal.
+In professional treatment, you will first undergo medical detoxification, where you will be safely weaned off of benzodiazepines to prevent potential complications that come during withdrawal.

 After detox, it is recommended that you receive ongoing care at a residential treatment facility, where you will receive therapy and counseling designed to help you get to the bottom of your addiction.